Hiram B. Granbury

-Hiram Bronson Granbury (March 1, 1831 – November 30, 1864) was a lawyer and county judge in Texas before the American Civil War ("Civil War").
+Hiram Bronson Granbury (March 1, 1831 – November 30, 1864) was a lawyer and county judge in Texas before the American Civil War.
 He organized a volunteer company for the Confederate States Army after the outbreak of the Civil War and became its captain.
 He rose to the grade of brigadier general in the Confederate army.
 Granbury was one of the six Confederate generals killed at the Battle of Franklin on November 30, 1864.

 Early life

 Hiram Bronson Granbury was born in Copiah County, Mississippi, March 1, 1831.
 He was the son of a Baptist minister.
 He was born Hiram Granberry, but upon reaching adulthood, by 1852 Granberry had changed the spelling of his name to Granbury.
 After being educated at Oakland College, near Rodney, Mississippi, he moved to Waco, Texas, in the early 1850s.
 Granbury studied law at Baylor University in Waco, was admitted to the bar and served as chief justice of McLennan County, Texas (a largely administrative position as head of the county court), from 1856 to 1858.
 During that time, Granbury also served as secretary of Waco Masonic Lodge #92.